epishkin/scalatest-google-code/app/README.txt

 GETTING STARTED

+Although this is a pre-1.0 release, ScalaTest is very robust and well documented, and can already be used to write tests in Scala for production Scala or Java code.
-This release is a sneak preview of ScalaTest.
-To learn how to use it, please open in your browser the scaladoc documentation in the /scalatest-0.9.3/doc directory.
+To learn how to use ScalaTest, please open in your browser the scaladoc documentation in the /scalatest-0.9.3/doc directory.
 Look first at the documentation for trait org.scalatest.Suite, which gives a decent intro.
 All the other types are documented as well, so you can hop around to learn more. org.scalatest.tools.Runner explains how to use the